wn-doolittle/caliper-spec/caliper.md

 <a name="epubPart" />
 ### EpubPart (DEPRECATED)
 A Caliper EpubPart represents a major structural division of a piece of writing, typically encapsulating a set of related chapters.
+EpubPart inherits all the properties and requirements defined for [DigitalResource](#digitalResource), its superclass.
 It is analogous to an [idpf:part](http://www.idpf.org/epub/vocab/structure/#part).
 EpubChapter is a deprecated entity that will be removed in a future version of the specification.
 It SHOULD NOT be referenced.

 #### subClassOf
 [DigitalResource](#digitalResource)